Physical Therapist Assistant

 Clinical Education Experiences

-Students are assigned a four-week, full-day clinical experience in the summer and two six-week experiences during the final semester.
+Students are assigned a six-week, full-day clinical experience in the summer and two six-week experiences during the final semester.
 Clinical experiences are completed at hospitals/clinical facilities within the district or in the St. Louis region.
 Students may be required to travel outside the college district for clinical experience courses.
 Background check and drug testing are required prior to clinical experiences.

 Physical Therapist Assistant Degree program